-If your turn signal is left on for more than 3/4 of a mile (1.2 km), a chime will sound at each flash of the turn signal.
-To turn off the chime, move the turn signal lever to the off position.
+If your turn signal is left on for more than 3/4 of a mile (1.2 km), a chime will sound at each flash of the turn signal and the message TURN SIGNAL will also appear in the DIC.
+To turn the chime and message off, move the turn signal lever to the off position.